opendatamesh-initiative/odm-cli/README.md

 ## Configuration

-By default, the `odmcli` stores its configuration files in a directory called `.odmcli` within your `$HOME` directory.
+By default, the `odmcli` stores its configuration file in a directory called `.odmcli` within your `$HOME` directory.

-`odmcli` manages most of the files in the configuration directory and you shouldn't modify them.
-However, you can modify the `config.json` file to control certain aspects of how the `odmcli` command behaves.

-You can modify the `odmcli` command behavior using environment variables or command-line options.
-You can also use options within `config.json` to modify some of the same behavior.
-If an environment variable and the `--config` flag are set, the flag precedes the environment variable.
-Command line options override environment variables and environment variables override properties you specify in a `config.json` file.
+The

 ## Usage